top of page

 The Heron

-The heron is new for 2025, and has already been stretching its legs out and about at a lantern parade.
-It will be popping up at various wildlife and garden events this summer, and there are plans for a baby addition to accompany it (shhh, you heard it here first).
+The Heron arrived 2025, and has been stretching its legs out and about at a lantern parade.
+It pops up at various wildlife and garden events and there are plans for a baby addition to accompany it... (shhh, you heard it here first!).
 It could also bring along a puppet making workshop if you wanted one.

 Giant Insects